Jaouan/mfe-website-example/README.md

 - ⚛️ **remote-mfe-basic**:
    - A React module acting as a sample microfrontend content.
-   - Dynamically loaded by the shell.
+   - Dynamically loaded by the layout.

 - ⚛️ **remote-mfe-subroutes**:
    - A React module acting as a sample microfrontend content with sub-routes.
    - The router uses either the path for explicit routing, or memory to manage implicit routing
-   - Dynamically loaded by the shell.
+   - Dynamically loaded by the layout.

 - 🔄 **global-store**:
    - Implements Zustand for state management.